qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Comma is numpad comma.
 * The brackets are scroll wheel up and down such the [ is up.
 * Quote is the scroll button.
-* Semicolon is auxilliary mouse button 4 (standard mice don't have this).
+* Semicolon is auxiliary mouse button 4 (standard mice don't have this).
 * All the alpha keys are themselves.
 * Minus turns on key lock for the next key (for easier drag 'n' drop for example).

 ### Special Shift Layer
 * Fn exits the special shift layer.
-* P and equals is korean modifiers.
+* P and equals is Korean modifiers.
 * Minus is key lock for holding down a key until the held key is pressed again.
 * International modifiers are on Q-O.
 * Numbers are the numpad numbers for macro code options.
-* Remaining laguage 3 to 7 are on Z-M.
+* Remaining language 3 to 7 are on Z-M.
 * All left and right modifiers are themselves.
-* Comma/period/slash set moise acceleration 1, 2 and 3.
+* Comma/period/slash set mouse acceleration 1, 2 and 3.
 * Backspace is delete.
 * Backslash is insert.
 * Square brackets are home and end.
 * Enter is itself.
-* Various unicode characters µ/ℎ(M), °/⦵(K), £/€(L), ω/Ω(Z), ∫/Σ(S), ∂/∇(D) and √/∛(G).
+* Various Unicode characters µ/ℎ(M), °/⦵(K), £/€(L), ω/Ω(Z), ∫/Σ(S), ∂/∇(D) and √/∛(G).
 * Volume is up(J) and down(H).
-* Browser search is A, favorites is F.
+* Browser search is A, favourites is F.
 * Escape is pure escape.
 * Caps lock is num lock.

 #### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.
 * I'm not sure if that locale supports an alt gr key interpretation of right alt.
-* Hacking linux termcap/gui equivalent files might be possible for the determined.
+* Hacking Linux termcap/gui equivalent files might be possible for the determined.

 ## Navigation Layer
-* Right alt/win/control/slash form cusor block.
+* Right alt/win/control/slash form cursor block.
-* Blackslash enters a prefix to enter **BQN** characters.
+* Backslash enters a prefix to enter **BQN** characters.

 ### Navigation Shift Layer (Fn Navigation)
 * Scroll lock placed on caps lock.